nakednous/nakednous.github.io/source/projects/dandelion/index.markdown

 # Introduction

-A package providing interactivity to [Frames](http://otrolado.info/prosceneApi/remixlab/dandelion/core/Frame.html) (coordinate systems) mainly by allowing to select them and to control their motion.
+A package providing interactivity to [Frames](http://otrolado.info/prosceneApi/remixlab/dandelion/core/Frame.html) (coordinate systems) allowing picking and motion control of objects.
 Dandelion supports different interaction mechanisms, including the standard mouse and keyboard, but it is not particularly tie to any of them, i.e., it's *device agnostic* by design.
 Frames may be attached not only to user-space objects (thus controlling their motion), but to the [Eye](http://otrolado.info/prosceneApi/remixlab/dandelion/core/Eye.html) to control the [Scene](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html)